stq/LightweightCCTVDetector/README.md

 # LightweightCCTVDetector

 A second-layer motion detection service for static IP cameras.
 Cameras that detect motion by pixel change alone produce excessive false alarms from shadows, clouds, and wind.
-Detector2 watches the camera's FTP output folder and applies AI-based object recognition to filter out these false positives — only alerting when a real person, animal, vehicle, or unknown object is present.
+LightweightCCTVDetector watches the camera's FTP output folder and applies AI-based object recognition to filter out these false positives — only alerting when a real person, animal, vehicle, or unknown object is present.

 ## How it works

 1. Camera saves JPEG images to a local FTP folder on motion trigger
-2. Detector2 watches that folder with [chokidar](https://github.com/paulmillr/chokidar)
+2. LightweightCCTVDetector watches that folder with [chokidar](https://github.com/paulmillr/chokidar)
 3. Each new image is compared to a stored "safe" baseline image using pixel diff
 4. If significant change is detected, [TensorFlow.js COCO-SSD](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) runs inference on the frame
 5. Confirmed detections send an alert (with annotated image) via **email** and/or **Telegram**